 I really enjoyed and appreciated reading this, and it resonates a lot with me.
 Thank you for writing it :)

 We don't currently believe the name collision will cause significant issues, and we're taking steps to mitigate any potential confusions that do arise.

 We also discussed the name collision with the other BlueDot in August and September of this year to evaluate how much of an issue it would pose to them and to us, and we ultimately decided to move forward with this name choice.

 Some other things:

-I started thinking about alternative names to Cambridge EA in Summer 2021, and we've brainstormed and evaluated many different names since then.
+I started thinking about alternative names in Summer 2021, and we've brainstormed and evaluated many different names since then.
 BlueDot Impact was overwhelmingly preferred by people we surveyed and within the team.
 I'm overall very excited about this name and to develop this brand, and hope to be able to collaborate with other stakeholders if/when confusions arise :)